 - Myofascial pain syndrome

 The area will be numb for several hours because of the local anesthetic.
 The corticosteroids last in your system for about 30 days.
 The corticosteroids mimic the effect of hormones that your body produces naturally.
 These hormones suppress inflammation.
-Much of the pain that patients experience is myofascial pain, which is pain resulting from inflammation in the soft tissue and muscles of your body.
+Much of the pain that patients experience is myofascial pain, which is pain resulting from inflammation in the body's soft tissue and muscles.
 So, the corticosteroid reduces inflammation and thus reduces pain.

 There are times that a single injection provides long term relief.
 Certain circumstances may necessitate multiple injections.
-Please ask our doctors about your individual circumstance.
+Please ask our doctors about your individual circumstances.

 Let’s assume that you have lower back pain that is muscular in nature.
 This pain could result from direct trauma, repetitive use of a muscle or overuse of the muscle in question, etc. You have had chiropractic adjustments and decompression therapy for several weeks to no avail.
 One of our Doctors will feel your back for an area that produces a twitch response and refers pain.
 The doctor is looking for small contraction knots in the muscle tissue.
 These knots or trigger points may irritate the nerves around them and refer pain to other areas of the body.

-Once the doctor finds the area causing your pain or discomfort, he or she will typically inject a mixture of lidocaine and a corticosteroid into the area to relax the contraction knot thus relieving the pain.
+Once the doctor finds the area causing your pain or discomfort, they will typically inject a mixture of lidocaine and a corticosteroid into the area to relax the contraction knot,thus relieving the pain.